rwooster/half/README.txt

     NaNs, this means operations on halfs are not specified to trap on signalling NaNs (though they may, see last point).

-  - Because of internal truncation it may also be that certain single-precision NaNs will be wrongly converted to half-precision infinity, though this is very unlikely to happen, since most single-precision implementations don't tend to only set the lowest bits of a NaN mantissa.

   - The implementation does not provide any floating point exceptions, thus arithmetic operations or mathematical functions are not specified to invoke proper floating point exceptions.

+  - Due to the optimized single-to-half conversion it may also be that certain single-precision NaNs will be wrongly converted to half-precision infinity, though this is very unlikely to happen, since most single-precision implementations don't tend to only set the lowest bits of a NaN mantissa.

 Some of those points could have been circumvented by controlling the floating point environment using <cfenv> or implementing a similar exception mechanism.